Joyanta-Kumar/theALU2/README.md

 ### Add / Subtract

-- It can only display results that are representable within 2 bits.
+- It can display results that are representable within 2 bits.
-- But, I was surprised when I looked at the results of subtraction.
-- If the difference between two given numbers fits in 2 bits, the result is correct.\
-(I just found out [time: 7:47pm; 27 April, 2025], it does not work always, something to do with the last two bits.)
 - Also, a 3rd bit (Carry/Borrow) is available if needed.

 Example input format: